-Figure 4-8: Enable BDS screen
+Figure 4-7: Enable BDS screen

-The BDS module can be enabled by highlighting the selection and tapping on the screen to select or by pressing the space bar.
-Press Save (F4) to save and exit.
+The BDS module can be enabled by highlighting the selection and clicking the screen to select or by pressing the space bar.
+Click Save (F4) to save and exit.

 BDS Calibration and Setup

 To calibrate the BDS, select Setup (F3) from the main FRS screen.